-(1) The University does not tolerate dishonest or fraudulent behaviour and is committed to preventing, detecting and responding to such behaviour in the performance of its operations.
+(1) Charles Darwin University ('the University', 'CDU') does not tolerate dishonest or fraudulent behaviour and is committed to preventing, detecting and responding to such behaviour in the performance of its operations.

 (2) The University is committed to the highest ethical standards and conduct and discourages the giving and receiving of gifts and benefits.
 This is due to the potential to compromise and affect the impartiality and professional integrity of individuals and the University.